hybridsjs/hybrids/docs/misc/api-reference.md

   - `options` - an object with the following options:
     - `url` - a string base URL used for views without their own `url` option; defaults to the current URL
     - `params` - an array of element property names, which are passed to every view as a parameter
+    - `transition` - a boolean flag to enable notifications about the transition type between views by setting the `<html router-transition="">` element's attribute
 - **returns**:
   - a hybrid property descriptor that resolves to an array of elements